 Not every variant of the eighth-generation Golf will be electrified, though full technical specifications remain guarded for the time being.
 We’re looking forward to discovering the next episode in the GTI saga, and we know the mighty Golf R will once again occupy the top spot in the hierarchy.

 Earlier reports claimed Volkswagen wanted to save the eighth-generation Golf for the 2019 Frankfurt Auto Show.
 Those plans have changed.
 We now know the star of the firm’s display in Frankfurt will be the ID.3, its first purpose-designed electric model.
-The next Golf will instead make its global debut in early 2020, though Volkswagen hasn’t revealed precisely when and where we’ll see it in the metal for the first time.
-Sales will begin for the 2021 model year — assuming the Golf returns to the American market.
+The next Golf will instead make its global debut in the fall of 2019, though Volkswagen hasn’t revealed precisely when and where we’ll see it in the metal for the first time.
+Sales will begin for the 2021 model year — assuming the Golf returns to the American market, of course.

 Unverified rumors suggest the American market will receive the GTI and Golf R variants, but it won’t get the standard Golf because it competes in a small segment of the market that’s not expected to get bigger anytime soon.
 Volkswagen hasn’t confirmed the reports; a spokesperson told Digital Trends that the firm hasn’t decided whether to sell the eighth-gen Golf in America yet.